 Oktoberfest takes place in Munich from late September to early October.

 Oktoberfest is a 16-day festival that takes place in Munich, Germany.
-It’s held on Theresienwiese, or “Wiesn,” which is in the Bavarian capital city.
-The festivities are held from around September 22 to October 7 every year and attract millions of visitors from around the world.
+It’s held on Theresienwiese, or “Wiesn,” in the Bavarian capital city.
+The festivities are held from around September 22 to October 7 every year and attract millions of visitors worldwide.

 Oktoberfest dress code

-When it comes to traditional Oktoberfest attire, you have two main options: lederhosen for men and dirndls for women.
-Lederhosen are the traditional German leather pants, often with suspenders, and dirndls are the traditional Bavarian dresses.
+Regarding traditional Oktoberfest attire, you have two main options: lederhosen for men and dirndls for women.
+Lederhosen is the traditional German leather pants, often with suspenders, and dirndls are the formal Bavarian dresses.
 While you can find both lederhosen and dirndls in just about any city, they’ll be much cheaper if you buy them in Munich.

 You can also find them at many of the shops near the Oktoberfest grounds, as well as at some of the train stations.
 If you’re looking for a high-quality pair of lederhosen or a dirndl, you can expect to pay around $100.

 However, you can easily find cheaper options for less than $100.
-So whether you’re looking to save money or simply want the authentic Oktoberfest experience, be sure to pick up your own lederhosen or dirndl before heading to the festival.
+So whether you’re looking to save money or want the authentic Oktoberfest experience, pick up your lederhosen or dirndl before heading to the festival.

-You don’t have to wait until you arrive to get ready for Oktoberfest.
+You don’t have to wait until you arrive to prepare for Oktoberfest.